 Muscles change when they are injured or when we are in pain – they tense up.
 Pelvic floor muscles behave like this too when there is something painful in the pelvis.
 They tighten up.
 Muscles aren’t meant to be tight all the time and after a while, they start hurting and adding to the pain.
 Humans are designed to move, so sitting or lying down a lot due to pain can make the pain even worse.
 Muscles that become even tighter can spasm, causing sudden, stabbing or crampy pains.
 Muscle tension can also be caused or worsened by stress and emotional tension.
 Many women with chronic pelvic pain will be noted to have tight tender pelvic floor muscles on examination and may benefit from pelvic floor relaxation exercises and stretches and/or pelvic floor and general physiotherapy from a skilled physiotherapist.

 Almost all women with chronic pelvic pain will benefit from very specific pain education.
 In a nutshell, all pain is produced by the brain, and with chronic pain there is by definition some element of what is called central sensitisation.
 This is where pain gets really complex.
 The brain and nervous system may have a much lower threshold for producing pain in the pelvic area.
 Things that weren’t painful before like intercourse, or wearing tight jeans, or the bowels or bladder working may become painful.
 Pain may be felt in a much wider area eg abdomen, back or thighs even though they are not abnormal in any way.
-And because the brain, nervous system, endocrine system, and immune system are all so closely related, there are also commonly effects such as on our energy levels, well being, mood, concentration, resistance to infection etc. and this can cause a vicious cycle by lowering our brains threshold for producing pain even further.
+And because the brain, nervous system, endocrine system, and immune system are all so closely related, there are also commonly effects on our energy levels, well being, mood, concentration, resistance to infection etc. and this can cause a vicious cycle by lowering our brains threshold for producing pain even further.

 Dr Adele's resources on Chronic Pelvic Pain

 - Dr Adeles Pelvic Pain Dropbox containing patient handouts and audios for pelvic floor relaxation and stretches and mindful pelvic yoga.
 The dropbox also contains the two 35-45 minute Explain Pain Chronic Pelvic Pain modules that can be freely forwarded to any interested people.
-If you prefer Vimeo head over to the Resources page.
+If you prefer these on Vimeo head over to the Resources page.